Every hospital has beds. But little do we know that there are different types of hospital beds for several purposes.

 An electrical bed is similar to a semi-electric hospital bed type.
 They both use electricity to power them.

-The difference between these two types of beds is that the former doesn’t need any manual adjustments while the latter does.
+The difference between these two types of beds is that the former doesn’t require manual adjustments, while the latter does.

-You can raise or lower the bed by using a remote control.
+A remote control raises or lowers the bed.
 However, electrical beds are generally more expensive than others.

 Some hospitals offer specialty beds for certain conditions like spinal cord injury.
 These beds are designed to meet the specific needs of each patient.
 They come in various shapes and sizes.
 Some of them even include features like massage therapy.